Read Barack Obama’s Eulogy for John Lewis

 If we want our children to grow up in a democracy, not just with elections, but a true democracy, a representative democracy, and a big-hearted tolerant, vibrant, inclusive America of perpetual self-creation, then we’re going to have to be more like John.
 We don’t have to do all the things he had to do, because he did them for us.
 But we got to do something.
 As the Lord instructed Paul, “Do not be afraid.
 Go on speaketh.
 Do not be silent.
 For I am with you and no one will attack you to harm you for I have many in this city who are my people.”
 It’s just, everybody’s got to come out and vote.
 We got all those people in the city, but they can’t do nothing.
 Like John, we’ve got to keep getting into that good trouble.
 He knew that nonviolent protest is patriotic, a way to raise public awareness and put a spotlight on injustice and make the powers that be uncomfortable.
 Like John, we don’t have to choose between protests and politics.
 It’s not an either/or situation.
 It’s a both/and situation.
 We have to engage in protests where that’s effective, but we also have to translate our passion and our causes into laws.
 Institutional practices.
 That’s why John ran for Congress 34 years ago.
 Like John, we’ve got to fight even harder for the most powerful tool that we have, which is the right to vote.

 The Voting Rights Act is one of the crowning achievements of our democracy.
-It's why John crossed that bridge, why he spilled that blood.
-And by the way it was the result of Democrat and Republican efforts.
+It’s why John crossed that bridge, why he spilled that blood.
+And by the way, it was the result of Democrat and Republican efforts.
 President Bush, who spoke here earlier, and his father, signed its renewal when they were in office.
-President Clinton didn't have to because it was the law when he arrived.
-So instead he made a law to make it easier for people to register to vote.
-But once the Supreme Court weakened the Voting Rights Act, some state legislators unleashed a flood of laws designed specifically to make voting harder, especially, by the way, state legislators where there's a lot of minority turnout and population growth.
-That's not necessarily a mystery or an accident.
+President Clinton didn’t have to because it was the law when he arrived.
+So instead, he made a law to make it easier for people to register to vote.
+But once the Supreme Court weakened the Voting Rights Act, some state legislators unleashed a flood of laws designed specifically to make voting harder, especially, by the way, state legislators where there’s a lot of minority turnout and population growth.
+That’s not necessarily a mystery or an accident.
 It was an attack on what John fought for.
-It was an attack on our democratic freedoms and we should treat it as such.
-If politicians want to honor John, and I'm so grateful for the legacy and work of all the congressional leaders who are here, but there's a better way than a statement calling him a hero.
+It was an attack on our democratic freedoms, and we should treat it as such.
+If politicians want to honor John, and I’m so grateful for the legacy and work of all the congressional leaders who are here, but there’s a better way than a statement calling him a hero.
 You want to honor John?
-Let's honor him by revitalizing the law that he was willing to die for.
+Let’s honor him by revitalizing the law that he was willing to die for.
 And by the way, naming the John Lewis Voting Rights Act, that is a fine tribute.
-But John wouldn't want us to stop there.
+But John wouldn’t want us to stop there.
 Just trying to get back to where we already were.

 Once we pass the John Lewis Voting Rights Act, we should keep marching to make it even better by making sure every American is automatically registered to vote, including former inmates who’ve earned their second chance.
 By adding polling places and expanding early voting and making Election Day a national holiday, so if you are somebody who’s working in a factory or you’re a single mom, who’s got to go to her job and doesn’t get time off, you can still cast your ballot.
 By guaranteeing that every American citizen has equal representation in our government, including the American citizens who live in Washington, D.C., and in Puerto Rico.
 They’re Americans.
 By ending some of the partisan gerrymandering, so that all voters have the power to choose their politicians, not the other way around.
 And if all this takes eliminating the filibuster, another Jim Crow relic, in order to secure the God-given rights of every American, then that’s what we should do.